 Sifting through and managing all of these protocols can be streamlined with the implementation of business management software such as Sage X3, an Enterprise Resource Planning (ERP) solution from Sage.
-SWK has built the Enterprise Management Food & Beverage bundled solution, powered by Sage X3, specifically to address the compliance pain points inherent in food and beverage subsectors, including seasoning, dressing, sauce and other condiment manufacturing.
+SWK has built the Sage X3 Food & Beverage bundled solution specifically to address the compliance pain points inherent in food and beverage subsectors, including seasoning, dressing, sauce and other condiment manufacturing.
 Leveraging this bundle will provide seasoning and dressing manufacturers with improved upstream and downstream reporting for their supply chain processes, enabling your business to fulfill its regulatory obligations much more seamlessly.

-Here are five of the most important regulations for seasoning and dressing manufacturers, and how SWK’s Enterprise Management Food & Beverage bundled solution, powered by Sage, can manage them:
+Here are five of the most important regulations for seasoning and dressing manufacturers, and how SWK’s Sage X3 Food & Beverage bundled solution can manage them:

 1. Resource Management

 Manufacturers of sauces, flavor extracts and other condiment products require a wide array of raw material ingredients to produce even individual end items.
 Processing this considerable amount of resources involves deploying a variety of procedures needed to create products according to predesignated standards.
 Consumer demand drives the seasoning and dressing manufacturing industry towards delivering recipes that address the most current taste and health consciousness trends.